tpronk/splithalfr/vignettes/rapi_sum.md

 # Estimating split-half reliability

 ## Calculating split scores
 To calculate split-half scores for each participant, use the function `by_split`.
 The first three arguments of this function are the same as for `by`.
 An additional set of arguments allow you to specify how to split the data and how often.
 In this vignette we will calculate scores of 1000 bootstrapped splits.
 Since each participant received the same unique sequence of items, we enabled `match_participants`.
-See the vignette on splitting methods for more ways to split the data.
+Note that `by_split` offers a large number of additional splitting options, such as first-second half, odd-even, split-full, and stratified splitting.

 The `by_split` function returns a data frame with the following columns: